ibproduct/ib-postman-tool-generator/CONFIGURATION.md

 2. "Unknown tool" error
    - Check that the tool name is included in the `alwaysAllow` array
-   - Verify the tool name matches exactly
+   - Verify the tool name matches exactly (all tools now start with "ib_api_")

 3. Server not starting
    - Verify the path in `args` is correct
    - Ensure the server is built (`npm run build`)
    - Check file permissions

+4. Invalid environment setting
+   - Check that IB_API_ENVIRONMENT is set to either "prod" or "staging"
+   - The server will default to "prod" if the setting is missing or invalid

 ## Updating Configuration